Mercedes-AMG G 63.

 Frequently asked questions

-Does the Mercedes-AMG G 63 hold value better than its rivals?
+Does the Mercedes-AMG G 63 actually depreciate?

 For the broader Mercedes-AMGbuyer’s guide and the full model lineup, see the Mercedes-AMG hub.
 To model depreciation against any car not in this catalog, see the depreciation calculator; to triangulate what a fair offer looks like against the comparable-listings midpoint, see the target-price calculator; for a five-year ownership-cost projection, see the total cost of ownership tool.